-Two extensionally defined soft constraints are combined using the predicate combination/3, which takes two constraints and returns a third constraint which is their combination.
+Constraint combination.
+Two extensionally defined soft constraints are combined via the predicate combination/3, which takes two constraints and returns a third constraint which is their combination.

 '''

-combination(Con1 in Def1, Con2 in Def2, Con3 in Def3) :-
+combination(Con1 in Def1, Con2 in Def2, Con3 in Def3):-

-isExtensional(Def1),
+isExtensional(Def1), isExtensional(Def2).

-isExtensional(Def2),

-!,

-union(Con1, Con2, Con3),
+union(Con1, Con2, Con3), semiring(S), zero(Z),

-copy_term_without_blocked_goals(Con1-Con2-Con3, CCon1-CCon2-CCon3),

-semiring(S),

-zero(S, Z),

-findall(CCon3-W3,

-( member(CCon1-W1, Def1),

-member(CCon2-W2, Def2),

-times(S, W1, W2, W3),

-W3 \== Z),

-Def3).

 '''

-The combined constraint CCon3 in Def3 is computed as follows: the variables involved in the constraint are computed by the union operator.
-Then builtin predicate findall/3 collects all tuples CCon3-W3 of the new constraint in the list Def3, where each tuple is found by computing all pairs of consistent tuples from CCon1 and CCon2 using member/2 and by computing their preference value W3 using the times operator of the specified semiring S. For performance reasons, the tuples with zero preference value are deleted (W3 \equiv Z).
-The predicate copy_term_without_blocked_goals is an utility defined to locally work with variables, constraints and semiring levels, without have to interfere with the general propagation rules active in the store.
+The combined constraint Con3 in Def3 is computed as follows: the variables involved in the constraint are computed by the union operator.
+Then findall/3 collects all tuples Con3-W3 of the new constraint in the list Def3, where each tuple is found by computing all pairs of consistent tuples from Con1 and Con2 using member/2 and by computing their preference value W3 using the times operator of the specified semiring S. For performance reasons and to enable pruning of the search space, the tuples with zero preference value are deleted.

-For intensionally defined constraints, a variation of combination/3 is defined, called longcombination/4.
-It takes an intensionally defined constraint and two extensional domain constraints, and computes a new extensionally defined constraint, which represents the combination of the three original constraints.
+In order to deal with intensionally defined constraints, a variation of combination/3 is defined, called longcombination/4. arc_consistency @ [X,Y] in C \ [X] in A, [Y] in B <=> It takes an intensionally defined constraint and two extensional domain constraints, and computes a new extensionally defined constraint, which represents the combination of the three original constraints.

-'''

-longcombination(A in L1, B in L2, E in L4, C in L3) :-
+''' longcombination(A in L1, B in L2, E in L4, C in L3):- isIntensional(L1), isExtensional(L2), isExtensional(L4), union(A, B, AB), union(AB, E, C), semiring(S), zero(Z), findall(C-W3, (member(B-W2, L2), member(E-W4, L4), checkConstraint(L1, A, W1), times(S, W1, W2, W12), times(S, W12, W4, W3), W3 \== Z), L3). '''

-isIntentional(L1),

-isExtensional(L4),

-isExtensional(L2),

-!,

-union(A, B, AB),

-union(AB, E, C),

-copy_term_without_blocked_goals([A, B, C, E], [CA, CB, CC, CE]),

-semiring(S),

-zero(S, Z),

-findall(CC-W3,

-( member(CB-W2, L2),

-member(CE-W4, L4),

-checkConstraint(L1, CA, W1),

-times(S, W1, W2, W12),

-times(S, W12, W4, W3),

-W3 \== Z),

-L3).

-'''